pmgagne/tkinterdnd2/README.md

 In this project we use the pre-compiled release from https://github.com/petasis/tkdnd/releases/tag/tkdnd-release-test-v2.9.2 and copy them in tkinterdnd2/tkdnd.

-# Installation

-Nothing fancy:

-    python setup.py install

-You can then import tkinterdnd2 in your project.
-See examples in folder "demos".

 ## pyinstaller

 If you want to use pyinstaller, you should use the hook-tkinterdnd2.py file included.
 Copy it in the base directory of